aalpkilic/takes2-socialapp/README.md

 ---

-**Takes2 is a platform that offers chat rooms for participants to interact and discuss any topic they want.**
+**Takes2 is the ultimate platform for individuals seeking to engage in lively discussions and debates on any topic under the sun.
+Our chat rooms are designed to foster healthy and thought-provoking conversations that will leave you feeling informed and intellectually stimulated.**

 ---